Aspecting/BruteforceDemo/README.md

 ##About

 SimpleBrute is a simplistic, lightweight bruteforcing framework.
-LiboBrute centers around a small abstract class containing a brute() method that iterates through each user-defined character.
+SimpleBrute revolves around a small abstract class containing a brute() method that iterates through each user-defined character.